Healthy Homes Assessment Kelson

 Kelson Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Kelson and New Zealand rental houses where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Kelson and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be in force during the tenure of your rental home.
+• Landlords and property managers must keep records that demonstrate compliance with all Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

 Starting 1 July 2024